 For the fastest reply, please email email@example.com

-If you wish to reschedule your virtual program, please contact us via email at least two weeks prior to your program date.
-If a new program date/time can be agreed on within one week of your original program date, there will be no additional fee.
+If you wish to reschedule your virtual program at no additional fee, please contact us via email at least two weeks prior to your program date.
+Reschedule requests made between 13 days and 48 hours of your original program date may include partial new program fees.

 Reschedule requests made fewer than 48 hours before the start of your program will be treated as cancellations.
 We will not be able to process any refunds and new program bookings will be charged at full price.